justinjoseph72/basic-app-archetype/README.md

 To refresh the catalog do
 `mvn archetype:crawl`

-To generate a new project using this archetype do
+To generate a new project using this archetype run the following command

 `mvn archetype:generate \
 -DarchetypeGroupId=com.justin.app \